mitsuhiko/lucumr/2010/12/5/not-so-stupid-template-languages.rst

-user is used, but there are two other variables available for sure: first of all “users” is clearly available for the included template, however django also adds “forloop” implicitly into the context, so the template that was included could use that to.
+user is used, but there are two other variables available for sure: first of all “users” is clearly available for the included template, however django also adds “forloop” implicitly into the context, so the template that was included could use that too.
 Additionally however it might access the current request, current user or tons of other variables.

 Jinja2 makes this an explicit thing: don't use includes, import macros and